jvican/dijon/README.md

 * parsing of [streamed JSON values](https://en.wikipedia.org/wiki/JSON_streaming) (concatenated or delimited by whitespace characters) and JSON arrays from input streams using callbacks without the need of holding a whole input in the memory
+* use a custom configuration for parsing and serializing

 See [jsoniter-scala-core spec][3] for more details and code samples.